Azure/azure-sdk-for-go/sdk/monitor/query/azmetrics/autorest.md

   - from: swagger-document
     where: $.parameters.RollUpByParameter
     transform: $["x-ms-client-name"] = "RollUpBy"
+  - from: client.go
+    where: $
+    transform: return $.replace(/batchRequest/g, "resourceIDs");

   # delete client name prefix from method options and response types
   - from: